buffermet/why-android-development-sucks/README.md

 And who the fuck ever thought XML was a good idea?
 Just take 1 glimpse at CSS and you see that none of this bullshit was ever necessary.

-And guess what, if one asks how to disable ONE of these annoyances, one gets the following response: use power save mode (aka disable fucking everything).
+And guess what, if one asks how to disable ONE of these annoyances, one gets the following response: use power save mode (aka disable fucking everything, notepad style).

 Fuck me dead.